History of ITAS

 Parliamentary TA organizations from Germany, Denmark, France, Great Britain, and the Netherlands partner with the TA institution of the European Parliament to form the European Parliamentary Technology Assessment Network (EPTA).

-1990 Establishment of the TAB in Bonn and operation by AFAS (Herbert Paschen also becomes Director of TAB).
+1990 Establishment of the Office of Technology Assessment at the German Bundestag (TAB) in Bonn and operation by AFAS (Herbert Paschen also becomes Director of TAB).

 1985 Work on the establishment of a TA infrastructure and database (by order of the BMFT) is started in co-operation with FIZ Karlsruhe.